 For example, the general temperature trend of the last 140 years was warming, but the trend of the last 1000 years was cooling.
 That is why the UN Intergovernmental Panel on Climate Change (IPCC) had to rewrite the historical temperature record over the past millennium to eliminate the Medieval Warm Period.

 Similarly, you can study climates of various regions, although forecasting regional climate is fraught with uncertainties.
-Dr. Tim Palmer, leading climate modeler at the European Centre for Medium-Range Weather Forecasts, summed the situation up well (.
+Dr. Tim Palmer, leading climate modeler at the European Centre for Medium-Range Weather Forecasts, summed the situation up well (New Scientist magazine, 2008).

 “I don’t want to undermine the IPCC, but the forecasts, especially for regional climate change, are immensely uncertain.”